Grounds for divorce (United States): Other grounds

 Other grounds for divorce may include alcohol or substance abuse and impotency, infertility or homosexuality (for heterosexual married couples) of the other party that was not discussed before the union.
-Strictly speaking, some jurisdictions may interpret the failure to disclose such conditions in advance as actual or constructive fraud that renders the marriage void, or at least voidable unless and until accepted by the other party once s/he learns of the condition(s), and thus serves as grounds for an annulment rather than for dissolution of a theretofore-valid marriage.
+Strictly speaking, some jurisdictions may interpret the failure to disclose such conditions in advance as actual or constructive fraud that renders the marriage void, or at least voidable unless and until accepted by the other party once that other party learns of the condition and, thus, serves as grounds for an annulment rather than for dissolution of a theretofore-valid marriage.

 Culture, religion, and disease

 Several macro-level contexts also serve as reasons behind the decision to seek a divorce.

 These circumstances represent various aspects of the social life, from technology and social integration, to the economy and military service.

 Cultural customs or religious establishments can be the foundations for the breakdown of a marriage, as well.

 Marrying someone of another religion, ethnicity, or vastly different culture could potentially pave the way for divorce.

 One partner might find himself unable to handle the societal pressures of the arrangement, or may feel compelled to conform to the spouse's/other culture's ideals (e.g. child rearing, dietary changes, etc.), which could lead to resentment.
 In New Hampshire, if a spouse's other half joins a religious sect, and that act leads to the destruction of the marriage, then the objecting partner can cite the episode as grounds for divorce; this is one of several grounds categorized unusual.
-Illinois also offers uncommon grounds for divorce, whereby a person can apply for divorce when her spouse exposes her to a sexually transmitted infection.

 Divorce is not a possibility for the devotees of certain religious organizations.
 The Catholic Church, for example, does not permit its adherents to remarry after a divorce unless the marriage has been annulled.
 They also strongly discourage any legal divorce.
 Marriage annulments, however, are the current option for the followers of Catholicism to dissolve the official ties to their former significant other.
 The annulment, which renders a marriage null and void, can be sought on the basis of “adultery, pressure to marry, failure to consummate a marriage through vaginal intercourse, or a refusal to have children,” among other reasons.
 The Catholic Church considers couples that are divorced but have not been granted an annulment to still have a sacred bond of marriage even if legally divorced.

 Substance abuse

 Another of the many issues that could lead to a couple's divorce is substance abuse.
-There is a noted correlation between domestic violence and instances of excessive alcohol consumption and narcotic misuse.
-Since extreme mistreatment of one's spouse is a serious concern, the law considers it legitimate grounds for divorce; the same holds true in cases where a member of the couple feels uncomfortable with the other's overuse of controlled substances.
+There is a correlation between domestic violence and abuse of alcohol or narcotics.
+Since extreme mistreatment of one's spouse is a serious concern, it can be grounds for divorce.
+The same holds true in cases where a member of the couple feels uncomfortable with the other's overuse of controlled substances.